unicornGL/CMS/README.md

 # CMS
-A backstage of a forum created with PHP
+A backstage of a forum created with PHP and MySQL